watson-nm/git-intro/README.md

 > <em>Changes made here.
 More changes.</em>

-UVA Library Workshop on Introduction to Git and GitHub/GitLab.
+UVA Library Workshop on Introduction to Version Control and Git/Github

-This file exists here: [https://github.com/rjp0i/git-intro](https://github.com/rjp0i/git-intro) (or visit [here](https://rjp0i.github.io/intro.Spring2020.html) for a prettified view)

 ## About Me
-* Ricky Patterson: I am the [Associate Director, Research Data Services, UVA Library](http://people.virginia.edu/~rjp0i)
-* I was a research astronomer for 20+ years here at UVA
+* Erich Purpur: I am a Research Librarian for Science & Engineering in the Brown Science & Engineering Library.
+I've been at UVA for about 3.5 years

 ## Data Resources in the UVA Library
 * [Research Data Services](https://data.library.virginia.edu/)